 Wildcat Canyon Regional Park

-A proposed 1.4-mile, professionally designed flow trail that would bring world-class mountain biking to the East Bay — safely, sustainably, and for riders of all ages and abilities.
+A proposed 1.4-mile, professionally designed flow trail for East Bay families — safe, sustainable, and for riders of all ages and abilities.

 A flow trail is a purpose-built, directional mountain bike trail designed for riders to maintain momentum while descending.
-Think smooth rollers, banked turns (berms), and optional jumps — all on a sustainable, professionally engineered surface.
+Think smooth rollers, banked turns (berms), and optional jumps — all on a sustainable, professionally designed trail.

 Designed for riders of all ages and abilities — from kids on their first mountain bike to experienced riders — the Wildcat Flow Trail would be a dedicated, purpose-built riding experience with progressive features that let everyone ride at their own level.